 (includes cooked breakfast and two course lunch)

-After breakfast we will take the opportunity to visit a local garden before making our way to one of the highlights of this annual event, the Festival Fair.
-Held at the Jarrett Memorial Gardens there will be time to wander through the various art, craft, gardening, plants and food stalls, enjoy the official opening and have morning tea at our leisure.
+One of the highlights of this annual event is the Festival Fair, held at the Jarrett Memorial Gardens.
+There will be time to wander through the various art, craft, gardening, plant and food stalls, as well as have morning tea at our leisure.
 It’s the perfect way to finish our Renmark visit!